Chen Yun: Late opponent of reform

+Tiananmen Square protests

 In 1989, Chen, alongside Deng Xiaoping, Li Peng, and others, was among the Party elders responsible for making the key decisions concerning the student-led Tiananmen Square protests.
 There is no evidence that Chen indulged in diatribes against the students or actively advocated their violent repression.
-While Chen was opposed to the violent suppression of the students, he did give his support to the military once the action had begun.
+While Chen was opposed to the violent suppression of the students, he gave his support to the military once the action had begun.
 Chen agreed that Zhao Ziyang should be replaced as the formal head of the Party, and he endorsed Li Xiannian's nomination of Jiang Zemin as the new Party General Secretary.

-Retirement
+Retirement and death

 After the 13th Party Congress in November 1987, Chen ended his 56 year–long political career as a member of the CCP Central Committee, also leaving the Politburo Standing Committee, along with both Deng Xiaoping and Li Xiannian.
 However, Chen succeeded Deng as the Chairman of the Central Advisory Committee.
+During Chen's term, the Central Advisory Committee has become a leading force of the conservative faction within the Chinese Communist Party.

+After the Tiananmen Square incident in June 1989, Chen Yun's influence grew within the party due to the removal of reformists Zhao Ziyang and Hu Qili from the Politburo Standing Committee.
+However, after Deng Xiaoping's southern tour in early 1992, Chen Yun and the conservative faction's influence within the party waned significantly.

 In October 1992 at the age of 87, Chen retired from politics along with other party elders at the 14th Party Congress when the Central Advisory Committee was also abolished.

+Chen died in 12 April 1995, at the age of 89.
+He was cremated at Babaoshan Revolutionary Cemetery.
+His official obituary described him as "a great proletarian revolutionary and statesman" and an "outstanding Marxist".